richcar58/sqlexpr-javacc/README.md

 >       boolean b = SqlExprEvaluator.match(sqlText, props);
 >       assert b;  // b is true

+See the test programs in the `src/test/java` subtree for more examples.

 ## Implementation and Syntax
 SqlExprParser shamelessly borrows open source code from [Apache ActiveMQ](https://activemq.apache.org/) and the Texas Advanced Computing Center's [Tapis](https://github.com/tapis-project) project.
 In particular, implementations of ActiveMQ's [BooleanExpression](https://activemq.apache.org/components/classic/documentation/maven/apidocs/org/apache/activemq/filter/BooleanExpression.html) are used to evaluate SqlExprParser expressions.
 SqlExprParser is generated using the [JavaCC](https://javacc.github.io/javacc/) parser generator.